google/tcmalloc/docs/design.md

 middle-end comprises the CentralFreeList and the TransferCache.

-If the middle-end is exhausted, or if the requested size is greater than the maximum size that the front-end caches, a request will go to the back-end to either satisfy the large allocation, or to refill the caches in the middle-end.
+If the middle-end is exhausted, or if the requested size is greater than the maximum size that the front-end caches handle, a request will go to the back-end to either satisfy the large allocation, or to refill the caches in the middle-end.
 The back-end is also referred to as the PageHeap.

 There are two implementations of the TCMalloc front-end: